taqiabdulrahman/osticket-post-install/README.md

 <br />
 <br />
 <p>
-  This now fully configures our osTicket.
+  This now fully sets up our osTicket.
 I hope this guide was able to help clarify and assist you in setting up your osTicket.
-It is recommended to practice triaging and solving tickets.
+It is recommended to practice triaging and solving tickets to get a proper feel of how the enviroment of doing this works.
 </p>
 <p>